 Negative interactions between macaques and humans - sometimes referred to as human-macaque conflict - are usually rooted in food.
 From a monkey’s perspective, humans can be a great source of relatively easy-to-access food, whether it’s provided directly and intentionally (e.g. tourist sites, parks, temples) or indirectly (crop-raiding, bin-raiding, break-ins).
 While living in close proximity to humans can be very risky for monkeys, access to food sometimes makes it worthwhile.

 Both humans and macaques can suffer as a result of negative interactions.
 There is a two-way risk of disease transmission and injury.
-Provisioned monkeys can become malnourished or obese, and overdependant on human handouts, their populations increasing beyond sustainability.
+Provisioned monkeys can become malnourished or obese, and overdependent on human handouts, their populations increasing beyond sustainability.
 Human property can be damaged and crops compromised; monkeys are often injured intentionally, captured, or killed.

 Methods used to mitgate negative human-macaque interactions should not be considered in isolation.
 Multiple factors such as habitat quality and availability, and regional societal perceptions and customs must shape any strategy to address conflict.
+Context is everything!

-Causes of negative interactions between humans and macaques
+Causes of negative humans-macaque interactions